ICC trial in The Hague one option for Sudan's Bashir: minister

 Bashir’s lawyer has said the ex-president refused any dealings with the ICC because it was a “political court”.

-The different options for the ICC proceedings will be discussed with an ICC delegation that was expected to visit Khartoum, Salih said.
+The different options for the ICC proceedings would be discussed with an ICC delegation that was expected to visit Khartoum, Salih said.

+He said he thought any decision would need approval by Sudan’s High Peace Council, which includes the military-led Sovereign Council, senior cabinet members, and representatives of political groups that opposed Bashir.

+The High Peace Council had agreed to the appearance of the suspects before the ICC before its decision was announced last week at peace talks in Juba, South Sudan, Salih said.

+Other outstanding issues being discussed with the United States include reform of the security sector, making progress in the peace process in Juba with rebel factions from Darfur and other regions, and Sudan’s relationship with North Korea.

+“There is some progress being made on this, but we are still waiting for a positive response from the Americans,” Salih said.

-Reporting by Aidan Lewis and Khalid Abdelaziz; Editing by Mark Heinrich
+Writing by Aidan Lewis; Editing by Mark Heinrich and Hugh Lawson